Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Input Convex Neural Network for DOE Optimization Problem

 The key challenge in solving problem (\ref{reformulated DOE optimization}) is to handle power flow constraints (\ref{active power flow}) - (\ref{current definition}) effectively.
 We assume that utilities have historical operation data, including bus power injections, voltages, line flows, and losses.
 To facilitate the solving of problem (\ref{reformulated DOE optimization}), we use ICNNs to learn the mapping from bus power injections to the power loss term and the constraint violation terms.
 With the proposed methods, we replace the power flow constraints with convex and linear counterparts.

 In existing literature, researchers usually let neural networks learn the safe distance to constraint boundaries to guarantee the convexity of the replicated constraints\cite{chen_scheduling_2021,cheng_input_2024}.
 However, since the calculation of safe distances already involves specific constraint parameters, such as voltage limits, the trained neural networks cannot adapt to parameter changes.
-To improve the adaptability of the proposed method, we train ICNNs to directly learn the mapping from bus power to active power loss, bus voltages, line current magnitude, and line active power, respectively.
-To exploit the convexity of ICNN, we adopt ReLU as the activation function throughout the remainder of this paper.
-Thus, in the following discussions, we directly use the ReLU definition (\ref{ReLU}) in the mathematical model of ICNN.
-An ICNN with $K$ hidden layers and ReLU activation functions can be written as:
+To improve the adaptability of the proposed method, we train ICNNs to directly learn the mapping from bus power to active power loss, node voltages, line current magnitude, and line active power, respectively.

-To simplify notations, we define an index $o\in \{\text{loss,v,ol,rpf}\}$ to distinguish the ICNNs that handle the power loss term, the voltage constraint (\ref{delta v definition}), the overloading constraint (\ref{delta ol definition}) and the reverse power flow constraint (\ref{delta rpf definition}).
-For the four ICNNs, we define the same input $x=[p_j;q_j]$, which is a column vector concatenating the net active and reactive loads of all buses.
-The definition of output vector $y^o$ is heterogeneous, which is discussed in detail in the following paragraphs.
+To simplify notations, we define an superscript $o\in \{\text{loss,v,ol,rpf}\}$ to distinguish and index the ICNNs (\ref{z1o}) - (\ref{yo}) that handle the power loss term, the voltage constraint (\ref{delta v definition}), the overloading constraint (\ref{delta ol definition}) and the reverse power flow constraint (\ref{delta rpf definition}).
+For the four ICNNs, we define the same input $x=[p_{j,\phi};q_{j,\phi}]$, which is a column vector concatenating the net active and reactive loads of all buses.
+The definition of the output vector $y^o$ is heterogeneous, which is discussed in detail in the following paragraphs.
 For simplicity of formulation, we do not specify the number of hidden layers and the number of neurons in each layer of the ICNN, as our proposed methods are agnostic to these configurations.

 Since the active power loss $P^{\text{loss}}$ is not constrained by upper or lower limits, it is straightforward to set $y^{\text{loss}}=P^{\text{loss}}$.
 However, for the penalty terms $\delta^{\text{v}}$, $\delta^{\text{ol}}$ and $\delta^{\text{rpf}}$, the corresponding ICNN outputs need to be carefully designed.
 Otherwise, we cannot exploit the convexity of ICNNs in the optimization problem.
 Here, we take the voltage limit constraint (\ref{voltage limit}) as an example and discuss the design of $y^{\text{v}}$.
 Assume that we train an ICNN that has an output $y^{\text{v}}=\boldsymbol{V}=f(x|\theta^{\text{v}})$.
 According to the discussion in the last subsection, $y^{\text{v}}$ is a convex function of input $x$.
 Substituting $\boldsymbol{V}=f(x|\theta^{\text{v}})$ into equation (\ref{delta v definition}) yields: